cindygraffin-pro/cloud-practitionner/readme.md

 - Elastic MapReduce
 - helps creating Hadoop clusters (Big Data) to analyze and process vast amount of data
 - clusters can be made of hundreds of EC2 instances
-- takes care of provisionning and configuring all those EC2 instances so that they work together and can analyze data from a bid data perspective
+- takes care of provisionning and configuring all those EC2 instances so that they work together and can analyze data from a big data perspective
 - auto-scaling and integrated with Spot Instances

 **Athena:**